Dr. Yulia I. Shtareva, Psy.D. | Prov. Licensed Clinical Psychologist in Austin, TX

-I offer compassionate, evidence-based psychotherapy and psychological testing for adults and couples.
-My approach integrates a relational, experiential, and holistic lens with modern neuroscience, trauma theory, and psychological assessment.
+I offer evidence-based psychotherapy and psychological testing for adults and couples aged 19+.
+My approach integrates a relational, experiential, and holistic lens with modern neuroscience, trauma theory, and diagnostic evaluations.

-If you’re struggling with anxiety, complex trauma, relationship distress, work stress, neurodivergence, or meaning loss, I help you move beyond coping toward lasting change.
+I work with folks struggling with anxiety, complex trauma, relationship distress, work stress, neurodivergence-related challenges, or meaning loss; helping clients move beyond survival toward a life worth living.

 My Approach

-Clients describe my style as relational, caring, thorough, and scientific.
+Clients describe my style as nurturing, genuine, directive, thorough, and data-driven.

-I bring a blend of warmth and data, integrating emotional attunement with measurable progress.
-I use brief and/or comprehensive psychological testing to clarify diagnoses, guide treatment, and track real-world improvement.
-If you’ve completed a neuropsychological evaluation in the past, I strongly recommend that we integrate those findings into your treatment plan.
+I bring a blend of warmth and science into each session - integrating emotional attunement with measurable progress through both validated and informal screeners.
+I care to clarify diagnoses and use psychological evaluations to guide treatment and track the impact of therapy on your everyday life.
+If you’ve completed a neuropsychological evaluation in the past, I may integrate those findings into your treatment plan.

-Behavioral Cognitive therapies such as ACT, DBT, CBT and exposure-therapies
+• Behavioral & Cognitive therapies (ACT, DBT, CBT, and exposure-therapies like PE, ERP, CPT)

-Research consistently shows that depth-oriented, relational therapies create longer-lasting change than short-term talk therapies like CBT.
+At the core of my therapy approach is a relational-experiential style and philosophy.
+Research consistently shows that hands-on, relational therapies create longer-lasting change than short-term talk therapies like CBT or short-term exposure therapies alone.
 See my FAQs page to learn more.
-When clients engage in relational and experiential work, they can:
+When clients engage in long-term, relational, and experiential work, they can:

-Rewire old patterns in real time through corrective emotional and relational experiences
+• Break old patterns in real time through corrective emotional and relational experiences with their therapist

 Background & Research

-My doctoral dissertation was the first to identify the psychological cycle of authoritarianism – which showed how political and cultural trauma can unconsciously shape identity, rigidity, and emotional suppression.
-This research is deeply personal to me as a refugee from the former Soviet Union, and it informs how I help clients unpack cultural, familial, and religious trauma.
+My doctoral dissertation was the first in the world to identify the psychological cycle of authoritarianism, showing that high-control social environments unconsciously shape identities across generations, create psychological rigidity, and fuel emotional suppression.
+This research is deeply personal to me as a refugee from the former Soviet Union, and it informs how I help clients from high-control families, religions, and cultures understand their own challenges and make positive changes to break free from these cycles.
+Additionally, with a scientifically-proven rise in authoritarianism across the world, I believe this research is timely in a world gripped by division, fear, and political turmoil.

-I practice under ongoing supervision and consultation with Dr. Krista Jordan, Ph.D., ABPP, a board-certified clinical psychologist and attachment-trauma specialist, and I continually update my training and education to integrate the most effective relational and neuroscience-based interventions into my practice.
+Currently, I practice psychology under the clinical supervision of Dr. Krista Jordan, Ph.D., ABPP, a board-certified clinical psychologist and attachment-trauma specialist, and I continually update my training and education to integrate the most effective relational and neuroscience-based interventions into my practice.

 Education & Training Highlights